mateo500/web-bundler-from-zero/README.md

 # web-bundler-from-zero

-### Always wanted to know how a web-bundlers like webpack, rollup, parcel works under the hood?, check out this repo!
+### Do you want to know how a web-bundlers like webpack, rollup, parcel works under the hood?, check out this repo!

 ## How this works?